'Unreal' scenes of disorder as cars collide in Northcross, Auckland

 "As a result two parked cars were also damaged."

-Police have been speaking to one of the parties involved, and were making enquiries to identify the other, she said.
+Police have been speaking to one of the parties involved, and are making inquiries to identify the other, she said.

 No charges have yet been laid.